Gerontology Program (GTL)

 Gerontology Emphasis applicable to college core

 If a student declares gerontology as an emphasis, it will appear on the student's transcript and advisement report.
 As an emphasis, gerontology coursework counts toward a student's 120 credits and can overlay with required courses in the major and the minor.
 In order for gerontology to apply on a college core in place of a minor, the student must complete at least 18 credits outside of his/her major.
-For College of Liberal Studies students, 12 of the credits must be at the 300/400 level; for BS students from the College of Science and Health, 18 credits at 300/400 level credits; for BA students from the College of Science and Health, 15 credits at 300/400 level.
+For College of Arts, Social Sciences, and Humanities students, 12 of the credits must be at the 300/400 level; for BS students from the College of Science and Health, 18 credits at 300/400 level credits; for BA students from the College of Science and Health, 15 credits at 300/400 level.

 Gerontology Steering Committee

 The Gerontology Steering Committee recommends standards for recognition of undergraduate student work in gerontology including the gerontology emphasis.
 The committee differentiates between coursework that is part of the gerontology core and coursework that is supportive of an emphasis in gerontology.
 The Steering Committee also approves fieldwork, experimental courses, and independent study as part of student work that meets the requirements of the gerontology emphasis.
 Contact the coordinators for the form that is used to request that the Gerontology Steering Committee approve coursework that is not already described in the following sections about gerontology core or supportive courses.

 Coordinators: Ellen Rozek, PhD and Erica Srinivasan, PhD (Psychology)